Online and In-Person

 Thursday, Jan 24th 2019 01:00 pm - 02:00 pm (EST) Michael S. Cohen

 Many employers and HR personnel do all the right things—update handbook policies, conduct training for employees, investigate promptly any concerns and discipline employees appropriately.
 Yet, these same employers will inevitably find a federal or state charge or court complaint on their desks (often on a Monday morning).
 After the initial shock wears...

 Tuesday, Feb 5th 2019 01:00 pm - 02:00 pm (EST) Valentine A. Brown + 1 more

 The 2019 H-1B filing season is fast approaching.
 In this 1 hour webinar we will explain the H-1B cap, the H-1B and what employers need to know to file their applications and keep the foreign student employees working throughout the process.
 Topics to be covered include: H-1B filing requirements and eligibility criteria The H-1B lottery...

 Thursday, Feb 7th 2019 01:00 pm - 02:00 pm (EST) Eric W. Ruden

 In this webinar, we will address how to navigate the new New York sexual harassment policy and training requirements for employers.
-Credits: 1.0 CA CLE; 1.2 NJ CLE; 1.0 NY CLE; 1.0 PA CLE; 1.0 HRCI; 1.0 SHRM To pay by check for this program, please fill out this Registration Form Nonprofits: When registering, please use the promo code NPDiscount18 when...
+Credits: 1.0 CA CLE; 1.2 NJ CLE; 1.0 NY CLE; 1.0 PA CLE; 1.0 HRCI; 1.0 SHRM (Other states available for CLE credits upon request), To pay by check for this program, please fill out this Registration Form Nonprofits: When...

 Wednesday, Feb 20th 2019 02:00 pm - 03:00 pm (EST) Brooke Tabshouri